tp12121212/purview_gui/README.md

 - File upload and validation
 - Optional file collection from local path
 - Text extraction from all document types
+- Email body and attachment extraction for .eml and .msg files
 - OCR processing for images using Tesseract
 - Strict lexicon keyword detection
 - Regex pattern matching and proximity correlation